 Rockies' David Dahl: Sits against southpaw

-Dahl is not starting Saturday against the left-handed Robbie Erlin and the Padres.
+Dahl is not starting against southpaw Clayton Kershaw and the Dodgers on Friday.

-Dahl has been on the bench for three of the Rockies' last four games, though two of those have come against lefties.
-Matt Holliday will start in left field in his absence.
+As he has against the last six lefties the Rockies have faced, Dahl will hit the bench in favor of Matt Holliday.
+Dahl has a career 50 wRC+ against lefties compared to a 124 wRC+ against righties, so the platoon arrangement is a very sensible one.

 More News